Header image.

 Question 28

 Before the game, officials notice A1 has a bandage on their nose.
 The officials ask A1 to remove it to ensure no jewelry; A1 refuses.
-Officials inform A1 and the head coach that until the officials can determine A1 is not wearing jewelry, A1 may not participate.
+Officials inform A1 and the head coach that until they can determine A1 is not wearing jewelry, A1 may not participate.
 Is this correct?

 Question 29